tanmayghai18/he-encryption-shelfi/README.md

 # he-encryption-shelfi

-Benchmarking for various crypto-systems (e.g. Pailler, CKKS) integrated with a federated learning architecture
+Benchmarking for various crypto-systems (e.g. Paillier, CKKS) integrated with a federated learning architecture

 `FHE_CPP`: cpp only implementation for CKKS